Developer Guide

 The add resume feature allows user to add their own personal and professional details that would be required in a

 job search.
-This feature has its own UI, similar to the Help
+This feature has its own UI, similar to the Help feature.

 Implementation

-singleton class.
+This feature introduces a new User singleton class.
 The structure is as shown below.

-controller, that controls the FXML file that displays the resume, has a reference to the
+The ResumeWindow controller, that controls the FXML file that displays the resume, has a reference to the

 User class to retrieve the values of the user, if any.